“How Cleaner Eating Helped My Son with ADHD”

 “Yeah, it’s all because we eat a bunch of crap.”

 I did my little victory dance up there on my high horse, even as a knowledgeable friend warned me that the positive effects of the organic food could be a result of the sudden and drastic change, and that I shouldn’t be surprised or discouraged if the effects weren’t long-lasting or didn’t sustain the initial level of intensity.

 I couldn’t stomach her negativity, though.
 I needed a win.
 But, unfortunately, my friend was right.
 As time has slipped by over this past year, we’ve lost some of the “miracle effect” of organic eating.
-We still eat primarily organic though, and I have noticed that if we go off organic for more than a few days, Lucas starts scaling the walls like Spiderman on crack.
+We still eat primarily organic though, and I have noticed that if we go off organic for more than a few days, Lucas starts scaling the walls like Spiderman.